 Essential oils are everywhere.

-In the field of aromatherapy, they are used for things like relieving anxiety, helping to soothe an upset stomach, aiding in memory recall, and even for helping the skin to heal faster.
+In the field of aromatherapy, essential oils are used for things like relieving anxiety, helping to soothe an upset stomach, aiding in memory recall, and even for helping the skin to heal faster.
 They are a useful part of the natural medicine cabinet, for sure.

-The most common way to get the benefits of the essential oil when using inhalation therapy is by diffusing the oil, or by adding it to a necklace or other jewelry.
-The benefits are realized without it coming into direct contact with the skin.
+The most common way to get the benefits of the essential oil when using inhalation therapy is by diffusing the oil, or by adding it to a necklace, or other jewelry.
+The benefits are realized without a drop of oil coming into direct contact with the skin.

 To make the math easier, we are going to use 1 teaspoon=64 drops.
 So, if you want a 1% solution, you will use 1 1/2 teaspoons of carrier oil for every drop of essential oil.